iamrahulhere/first-repo/README.md

 Hello, I am Rahul.
+I am a BTech sophomore with a keen interest & curiosity for ever-evolving & fascinating world of technology.
-This is my the beginning of a new journey into Git & Github.
+And this is the beginning of a new journey into the world of Git & Github.